History

 The Department is structured over 4 floors, providing oncologic and palliative care for patients.
 It is well equipped with all the facilities needed for the diagnosis, administration of chemotherapy, biological targeted therapy and supportive care.

 In the Day Hospital Unit, there are 2 oncologists and 6 staff nurses to assist patients undergoing chemotherapy, biological therapy, hydratation, blood transfusions, parenteral nutrition, medications or biopsies, thoracentesis and paracentesis.
-All the treatments used are prepared in the Cytostatic Drugs Manipulation Unit.
+All the treatments used are prepared in our Cytostatic Drugs Manipulation Unit.

-Through the Research Unit (composed by four oncologists, one palliative care specialist, one nurse, one bio-statistic, two study coordinators, one pharmacist and one psychologist), many national and international trials around supportive care are carried out in the Department.
+Through our Research Unit (composed of 4 oncologists, 1 palliative care specialist, 1 nurse, 1 bio-statistic, 2 study coordinators, 1 pharmacist and 1 psychologist), many national and international trials around supportive care are carried out.
+With the help of 25 volunteers, the Association Project Oncology UMAN was developed to offer tools to help cancer patients and their families to cope with the disease.

 - 15 oncologists